RachelSa/regenerating-dinosaurs/README.md

 ## Tutorial Overview

 Some applications need tasks to occur at set intervals.
 Examples of this may include:
-  - A daily check for users whose annual subscription needs renewal
+  - A daily check for users whose annual subscription needs renewal **not great example -- program can just set to occur once 365 days from open subscription date instead of every day**
   - An hourly update of forecast data for a weather-related app
-  - A recalculation of an app's top trending hashtag every ten minutes
+  - A recalculation of an application's top trending hashtag every ten minutes

 A task is simply an action that can be executed in a code block, such as sending an email to users.
-A task could also get, insert, update, or delete information from the application's database.
+A task could also get, insert, update, or delete information from the application's database. **would reword this to be less specific.
+Something like: "A task is any sub-routine that you are activating outside of a the normal operation of an application".
+Would remove the get/insert/update/delete.
+If you want high level examples, maybe: "to make a web request, to update a cached resource, to read/write to your database"

 Ruby on Rails applications have a task management tool called Rake.
-Rake tasks (the ruby code that performs jobs) are written in a file with a .rake extension, called a rake file.
-They can be run with the command `rake`, plus the task name, such as `rake send_renewal_reminders`.
+Rake tasks (the Ruby code that performs jobs) are written in a file with a .rake extension, called a Rake file.
+They can be run with the command `rake <task_name>`, i.e.: `rake send_renewal_reminders`.

-This tutorial describes how to run rake tasks for Rails 5.x applications deployed through the Heroku platform.
+This tutorial describes how to run Rake tasks for Rails 5.x applications deployed through the Heroku platform.
 Heroku is a cloud-based web-hosting service used to manage web application deployments.

 Heroku has a free add-on called Heroku Scheduler, which is used to handle basic task scheduling.
-Without a task scheduler, a rake task can be manually run from the command line.
+Without a task scheduler, a Rake task can be manually run from the command line.
 With the Heroku Scheduler, a task can be run automatically at specified times.

-## Part 1: Using the Admin Dashboard, Create a Heroku App with the Heroku Scheduler Add-on
+## Part 1: Set-up a project using the Admin Dashboard

 ### Description

 Heroku Scheduler is a free Heroku add-on that runs tasks at specific intervals.
-Tasks can be run daily, hourly, or every ten minutes with Scheduler.
+Tasks can be run daily, hourly, or every ten minutes with Scheduler (<-- are these examples or actual restrictions of Scheduler?).

 Through Heroku's admin dashboard, Scheduler can be added to an app, and tasks can be scheduled.
 This tutorial shows how to create a new Heroku project and add Scheduler.